 The INI also promotes safe and responsible online behavior to citizens at all levels and partners with like-minded organizations to extend cyberawareness educational and outreach programs to the broad audience of people using information networking as part of their daily lives.

 The INI programs athave become a paragon for international education within Carnegie Mellon and .
 Using advanced , the programs combine local and distance education to train students in cutting-edge technologies.

 Top students from around the world attend the INI, seeking the broadened perspective and enriched skill sets necessary to design solutions, manage teams and lead enterprises in today's global networked information technology marketplace.

-Carnegie Mellon, through the INI and CyLab, has been designated by the National Security Agency as a Center of Academic Excellence in Information Assurance Education and a Center of Academic Excellence in Research.
-In that capacity, CyLab and the INI participate in the:
+Carnegie Mellon, through the INI and CyLab, has been designated as a National Center of Academic Excellence in Information Assurance/Cyber Defense Education (CAE-IA/CD), a National Center of Academic Excellence in Information Assurance/Cyber Defense Research (CAE-R) and a National Center of Excellence in Cyber Operations (CAE-Cyber Ops).
+In that capacity, the INI and CyLab participate in the:

 The INI builds on the collaborative and interdisciplinary culture of Carnegie Mellon.
 The INIare drawn from:

 College of Engineering, (Electrical and Computer Engineering, Engineering and Public Policy), an organization at the forefront of engineering education and interdisciplinary research.

 Heinz College, which advances the public interest through internationally acknowledged excellence in interdisciplinary research and education.